rbankston-KE4AL/HARP-FoxMikeAlpha/README.md

 * Transmit station ID, current temperature, and MCU reboot count number on periodic basis
 * Use external watchdog to monitor microcontroller and prevent system lockups
 * Accept range of supply voltages (3.8Vmin to 32Vmax)
-* Inclue ability for payload host to enable/disable payload function
+* Include ability for payload host to enable/disable payload function
-* PC/104 footprint
+* Design to PC/104 footprint standards

 # Status
 In development